Nuclear power in Canada

 Nuclear power in Canada is provided by 17 commercial reactors with a net capacity of 12.7 gigawatt (GW), producing a total of 84.6 terawatt-hours (TWh) of electricity, which accounted for 13% of the country's total electric energy generation in 2023.
 All but one of these reactors are located in Ontario, where they produced 53% of the province's electricity in 2022.
 One reactor is located in New Brunswick, where it produced 28% of the electricity.
 Seven smaller reactors are used for research and to produce radiopharmaceuticals for use in nuclear medicine.

 All currently operating Canadian nuclear reactors are a type of pressurized heavy-water reactor (PHWR) of domestic design, the CANDU reactor.
 CANDU reactors have been exported to India, Pakistan, Argentina, South Korea, Romania, and China.
-While there are (as of 2022) no plans for new CANDUs in Canada or elsewhere, Canada remains a technology leader in heavy water reactors and natural uranium fueled reactors more broadly.
+With two new CANDU reactors under construction in Romania and more proposed elsewhere, Canada is a technology leader in heavy water reactors and natural uranium fueled reactors more broadly.
 The Indian IPHWR-line is an indigenized derivative of the CANDU while only a small number of pressurized heavy water reactors were built independent of the CANDU-line, mainly Atucha nuclear power plant in Argentina.
+In 2025, nuclear power produced 13% of the country’s electricity.